Back to Profile

 Solution

-The Autodesk Forge platform was used to bring all the technology together into a very easy and intuitive GUI (graphical user interface) for the donor.
+The Autodesk Forge (Autodesk Platform Services) platform was used to bring all the technology together into a very easy and intuitive GUI (graphical user interface) for the donor.
 Because the panel fabrication, placement, and installation sequence, required by construction, was so precise, each panel was assigned a serial number.
-MG AEC worked with the museum to conceptualize how users would interact with the model to virtually visit the museum and become invested in panel adoption.
+Team D3 worked with the museum to conceptualize how users would interact with the model to virtually visit the museum and become invested in panel adoption.
 The finished platform allows users to create personalized messaging on a panel or series of panels and sponsors will receive a certificate of adoption.
 A unique URL is generated for them to share privately or publicly.
-MG AEC used Autodesk Forge to create a web-friendly portal that breaks the BIM model into bite-sizes and allows users to explore the building both inside and out without being overwhelmed by the model’s inherent intricacy.
+Team D3 used Autodesk Forge to create a web-friendly portal that breaks the BIM model into bite-sizes and allows users to explore the building both inside and out without being overwhelmed by the model’s inherent intricacy.

-The United States Olympic Museum joined with MG AEC Technology Partners using Autodesk Forge and cloud-based BIM solutions in conjunction with their construction partner to collectively conceptualize, develop a solution and implement that solution.
+The United States Olympic Museum joined with Team D3 using Autodesk Forge and cloud-based BIM solutions in conjunction with their construction partner to collectively conceptualize, develop a solution and implement that solution.
 The result is a very sleek and robust process that allows donors to the Olympic Museum to easily experience the Building Information Model (BIM), choose a panel to sponsor, and donate to the museum in an easy-to-use web-based experience.

 Conclusion

-“We formed a strategic partnership with MG AEC Technology Partners, and they were able to take this wonderful intellectual asset in the Building Information Model and make it accessible to the public in an intuitive, web-ready way.
+“We formed a strategic partnership with Team D3, and they were able to take this wonderful intellectual asset in the Building Information Model and make it accessible to the public in an intuitive, web-ready way.
 The intent is to deliver an impressive visitor experience showcasing a collection of customizable content that refreshes continually.
-MG AEC Technology Partners is an important part of the Diamond Donor Program, which funds that mission.” - Chris Liedel, CEO The United States Olympic Museum
+Team D3 is an important part of the Diamond Donor Program, which funds that mission.” - Chris Liedel, CEO The United States Olympic Museum